marcogrimaldi29/marcogrimaldi29.github.io/_posts/2025-09-22-post-google-data-analytics.md

 In conclusion, the Google Data Analytics Professional Certificate is a fantastic resource for anyone looking to upskill in the data space, whether they're aiming for a career change or, like me, simply want to broaden their knowledge to enhance their proficiency in their current role.

-**Disclaimer:** This article is solely based on my personal account.
+**🚨 Disclaimer:** This article is solely based on my personal account.
 I have not received any endorsement from Google or any related party.
 I aim to share insights that may help others assess whether the Google Data Analytics Professional Certificate aligns with their own objectives and needs.
 Whenever possible, I also encourage you to look into available scholarships or community resources that may foster lifelong learning for a more accessible educational experience.
 {: .notice--info}

 ---